 2. Document your data processing activities:

 Record all PII processing activities in your organization.
 Create an inventory of all the personal data your organization holds, where it came from, who has access to it and what you do with it, as those are the processes that will be dissected during your GDPR journey.
 This includes any collection, storage, or transfer of personal data as well as any third-party services used for these purposes.
+Regularly update this inventory to reflect changes in data processing activities or any modifications in the types of personal data collected.

 3. Assess areas of non-compliance:

 Once you have documented all relevant data processing activities, assess each one against the rules of GDPR to identify any areas of non-compliance.
 You should then develop a plan for how you will address these issues and become compliant with the regulation.
 This will take place during your gap analysis and remediation period.
+Consider involving relevant stakeholders to streamline the remediation process and enhance organizational alignment with GDPR requirements.

 4. Update your privacy policies: